skagedal/mmongo/README.md

     mmongo example.meteor.com run --eval 'printjson(db.getCollectionNames())'

+    mmongo example.meteor.com run my-mongo-script.js

 To run any of the other tools, remove the "mongo"-prefix from that command.
 For example, to dump a database:

     mmongo example.meteor.com dump

-Or export the `tasks` database as a json file:
+Or to export a collection named "tasks" as a json file:

     mmongo example.meteor.com export -c tasks